Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 If we did not get async support, why bother with a new extension model?

-The changes to improve cart performance necessitated a new internal API version, called v2.
-Since this introduces a large break, it allowed configuration for async in the future.
-The improved performance profiling capability also increased productivity during v2 development.
+The changes to improve cart performance necessitated a new internal API version, which Optimizely calls v2.
+Because this introduces a large break, it allows configuration for async in the future.

-Future legacy-free code built around IAsyncPipeline can fully support native async.
+Future legacy-free code that uses IAsyncPipeline can fully support native async.

 How do I use Cart v2?

-The Admin Console now has a setting called Cart Version with a v2 option.
+The Admin Console now has a setting, Cart Version, with a v2 option.
 Only those with ISC\_System can access it, so you must work with Optimizely Support to enable it.

-When using this setting, the .NET code routes to the IAsyncPipeline version of the cart instead of the legacy IHandler version, but the final objects returned to the HTTP caller are the same as before, avoiding the need to rework Spire customizations.
+When using this setting, the .NET code routes to the IAsyncPipeline version of the cart instead of the legacy IHandler version, but the system returns the same final objects to the HTTP caller as before, avoiding the need to rework Spire customizations.

 How do I migrate my .NET customizations to Cart v2?